 Common terms and phrases

-a₁ adjacent answer arrange basis step binary operation boys Burnside's Lemma calculate Cayley table checkerboard chip coefficient collectively know color combinatorics compute consider Corollary cosets count the number cube cycle index cycle type cyclic group degree sequence denote desired sequence diagram dice distinguishable balls distinguishable boxes dodecahedron edges equation equivalence relation euler circuit exactly example faces Figure flags function girls given graph G group G hamilton cycle Homework II(r induction step integer solutions isomorphic least letters m-color matching mathematical induction Ménage Problem nonnegative integer notation number of elements number of H's pairs path pattern inventory permutation persons pick planar graph plane positive integer problem proof prove recurrence relation red balls rotation round table sequences of length simple graph square subgroup subset Suppose symmetries Theorem vertex vertices white balls words σρ
+a₁ adjacent algebra answer arrange basis step begin binary operation boys Burnside's Lemma calculate Cayley table checkerboard chip coefficient collectively know color combinatorics compute consider Corollary cosets count the number cube cycle index cycle type cyclic group degree sequence denote desired sequence diagram dice distinguishable balls distinguishable boxes dodecahedron edges equation equivalence relation euler circuit Euler's Formula exactly example faces factors Figure flags function girls given graph G group G hamilton cycle Homework induction step integer solutions isomorphic least letters m-color matching mathematical induction Ménage Problem nonnegative integer notation number of elements number of T's pairs partition path pattern inventory permutation persons pick planar graph plane positive integer problem proof prove recurrence relation red balls rotation round table sequences of length simple graph square subgroup subset suppose symmetries Theorem vertex white balls words σρ